 This service is available on certain sections of the sale and is available via www.the-saleroom.com Please note there is a 4.95% +VAT surcharge over and above the Buyers Premium on all lots purchased via this service.

 HOW TO PAY & COLLECT:

 Payments can be made at the Cashier's Office, either during or after an auction.
 Successful bidders will need to pay for the items within 14 days of the sale.
-Payment can be made by bank transfer, cash, cheque, debit or credit card.
+Payment can be made by bank transfer, cash, cheque, or debit card.
 Cheques take 7 days to clear.
-Credit cards however carry a surcharge of 2% plus VAT.
 Please make sure we can accept your card before bidding with us.

 Please note Card payments where the card-holder is not present will only be accepted for transactions up to £500.

 Credit Card Payments will only be accepted upto a limit of £5000.00

 The Clydesdale Bank, 114 High Street, Montrose, DD10 8JE

 All transfers must state the relevant auction number and your bid / paddle number.

 Droit de Suite is a royalty payable to a qualifying artist or the artist's heirs each time a work is resold during the artist's lifetime and up to a period of 70 years after the artist's death.

 Royalties are calculated on a sliding percentage scale based on the hammer price excluding the buyer's premium.
 The royalty does not apply to lots selling below the sterling equivalent of €1,000 and the maximum royalty payable on any single lot is the sterling equivalent of €12,500.